 - Your original DBS Enhanced Disclosure certificate, applied for through this council and signed up to the DBS Update Service (unless you have applied for an online DBS through Taxiplus, see Step 5)

 - Proof of your right to work in the UK – to see what documents we can accept, see the last two pages of the Home Office Right to Work guidance

 If you don’t bring the appropriate documents, we will not be able to complete the appointment.

 If there are restrictions on the length of time you may work in the UK, your licence will not be issued for any longer than this period.
 In such circumstances, the check will be repeated each time you apply to renew or extend your licence.
 If, during this period, you are disqualified from holding a licence because you have not complied with the UK’s immigration laws, your licence will lapse and you must return it to the council.
 Failure to do so is a criminal offence.

 If you have spent more than three months out of the country since your last application, you may be required to provide a Certificate of Good Conduct.

-If you were unable to provide this at your appointment, and a new DBS application was made, when you receive your DBS disclosure, you must subscribe to the DBS Update Service within 28 days, as this is a condition of any licence granted.
-You should then send us the original DBS disclosure (we recommend you send this by recorded or special delivery) so that we can complete the processing of your application.
+If you applied for your disclosure on a paper application form, you will need to send us the original DBS disclosure (we recommend you send this by tracked mail) so that we can complete the processing of your application.
 We will return this to you as soon as we have processed the document.

 If you have any questions please email firstname.lastname@example.org or call 01235 422556.